-Our family was recently interviewed about our beliefs.
-The reporters mainly wanted to know how our faith has impacted our family planning decisions, but they also asked whether we’re trying to raise up an “Army for God.”
+America Tonight recently interviewed our family about our beliefs.
+The reporter mainly wanted to know how our faith impacts our family planning decisions.
+But he also asked whether we’re trying to raise up an “Army for God.”

 It’s not the first time we’ve gotten that question.
 Frankly, it makes me a little uncomfortable every time it happens.